top of page

 When Contralateral Movement Is Impossible

 Now time for Al's story.
 He is an amputee who lost his leg from below the knee many years ago.
-When I first met Al he was suffering excessive stress and pain his brain function and mental health had been challenged for many years.
+When I first met Al he was suffering excessive stress and pain.
+As a consquence, his brain function and mental health had been challenged for many years.

 Brain is Stuck in One-sided Movement.